Cystitis in cats

 More info

-This is when your dog causes injury to someone or their pet, or causes loss or damage to another person’s property.
-Cover for up to £2,000,000 for legal action made against you or your dog.
+Covers you for legal costs if your dog causes injury to somebody or their pet, or causes loss or damage to someone’s property.
+Protects you for up to £2 million in a legal action.

 Choice of optional extras